Performance Analysis of Satellite-Based QKD Protocols

 \subsection{\textbf{ Keyrate for BBM92}}

 The keyrate for BBM92 protocol against double blinding attack is given by \cite{PhysRevA.65.052310}:

 Due to the double-blinding attack discussed in \nameref{Appendix C} , Alice and Bob are unable to detect the presence of Eve, resulting in a complete elimination of information leakage.
-In other words, the measure of information leakage, denoted as $\tau$ becomes zero in this scenario, $f(e_{M92})$ is error correction factor, $p_{coin}$ is the coincidence probability which has already been explained in Sec. \ref{QBER for BBM92}.\\
+Within the standard parameter-estimation framework, the information leakage parameter $\tau$ is inferred to be zero under a double-blinding attack, as the observed statistics do not indicate any deviation.
+However, this inference is not physically valid, since the attack exploits detector behavior that lies outside the assumptions of the underlying security model, $f(e_{M92})$ is error correction factor, $p_{coin}$ is the coincidence probability which has already been explained in Sec. \ref{QBER for BBM92}.\\